operator-framework/enhancements/enhancements/olm-optional-dependency-declaration.md

 ## Open Questions [optional]
 - Who are the actual consumers of the dependency.
 Do I have them right?
 Are there more to consider?
 - Should the depenendency intent be on all dependency types?
-I was thinking olm.package only because this would give us a way to more easily identify the "thing" to provision from the sister provisinioning spec.
+I was thinking olm.package only because this would give us a way to more easily identify the "thing" to provision from the sister provisionioning spec.
+- Instead, add a new `optionalDependencies` and `recommendedDependencies` objects?
+  - These would be ignored by the current runtime (mirroring would ignore them as would OLM entirely).
+  -

 ## Summary